Drama and Film Studies BA (Hons)

-Our BA Drama and Film Studies course will give you the opportunity to benefit from our teaching and research in Drama while focusing on the study of film and television.
+BA Drama and Film Studies will give you the opportunity to benefit from our teaching and research in Drama while engaging also on the study of film and television.

-Youll take courses on theatre and film history and theory, as well as practical courses in film-making, benefiting from teaching informed by recent innovations in theatre, performance and film studies, and by historical practices.
+Youll take courses on theatre and film history and theory, as well as practical courses in theatre and filmmaking (by application), benefiting from teaching informed by recent innovations in theatre, performance and film studies, and by historical practices.

-We also offer the opportunity to choose film options from a variety of course units, and to study video-making.
+We also offer the opportunity to choose film options, and to study video-making.

 1 option available